Guyana entry requirements for Israel passport holders

 Prepare your travel documents

-Once your visa is approved, gather your passport with the visa sticker, return ticket, accommodation booking, and travel insurance.
+Once your e-visa is approved, print a copy of the approval notice.
+Gather your passport (valid 6+ months), return ticket, accommodation booking, and travel insurance.
 Keep digital copies on your phone and a printed copy in your bag.

 3